wallace-js/wallace/README.md

 ### TypeScript

-You get amazing TypeScript support with the `Uses` type, which defines the data a component expects, and more as we'll see later:
+You get amazing TypeScript support with the `Uses` type, which defines the data a component expects:

 ```tsx
 import { mount, Uses } from "wallace";